 - Professional - Opportunities for staff to learn and exchange ideas

-Our students attend school at the school partners daily, and interact socially with their students during recess and selected school events/classes.
+Our students attend school at the partner schools daily, and interact socially with their students during recess and selected school events/classes.
 This model provides for purposeful integration and allows our students to apply classroom learning of social skills to the real world.
 At the same time, it also contributes to building awareness among mainstream communities of people on the autism spectrum, and towards a more inclusive society.